-Sales of industrial cooling chillers more than doubled during the year compared to 2016/17.
+Sales of industrial cooling chillers fell 60% during the year compared to 2017/18.

-This reflected an increase in new mining projects and an expansion of existing mining operations.
 Orders on hand were low at year end but there are several enquiries that might become projects later in the coming year.

-The Company has minimal investment in this business operation and only seeks work where complex cooling solutions are required and the project is not overly price competitive.
+The Company has minimal investment in this business operation and only seeks work where complex cooling solutions are required and the project is not price competitive.